CaseyCheng1988/ISS-PRSPM-GRP-18/google_image_3_README.txt

-1. Google_image_3 is the 3rd version, it basically can google scrape without browser from popping out and it adapted some of the codes from bing.py and https://pycheat.com/download_img.php
+1. Google_image_3 is the 3rd version, it basically can google scrape with or without browser from popping out and it adapted some of the codes from bing.py and https://pycheat.com/download_img.php

 2. So just input your SEARCH_TERM into the google_scrape.xlsx in SEARCH_TERM column